 There are neither industry-specific offences nor defences which lead to a particular scrutiny.
 The Competition Law applies to all industries, without exception.
-In terms of cartel enforcement, cement, insurance, mail-cargo transportation, logistics, information and communication technology, pharmaceuticals, healthcare, medical equipment have recently been under investigation for cartel and concerted practice allegations.
+In terms of cartel enforcement, cement, insurance, information and communication technology, pharmaceuticals, healthcare, medical equipment, traffic signalisation, household appliances, petroleum have recently been under investigation for cartel and concerted practice allegations.